 Code language: PHP (php)

-* Now, If you run our WPF application, you will see the same output as we did on a win form application.
-However, WPF provides a lot more rich features to improve the user experience than the win form application.
+* Now, if you run our WPF application, you will see the same output as we did on a WinForm application.
+However, WPF provides a lot more rich features to improve the user experience than the WinForm application.

 XAML Tips For WPF:

-Besides drag and drop, you can easily create controls/set styles by the XAML code window.
+Besides drag and drop, you can easily create controls/set styles using the XAML code window.
 But, in that case, you should know which tag to use for which controls.
 Also, how the attributes work.
 Here are some basic points to remember:

-* ‘Margin’ is the attribute that is responsible for setting the location/position(Left,Top,Right,Bottom) of the corresponding control.
+* ‘Margin’ is the attribute that is responsible for setting the location/position(Left, Top, Right, Bottom) of the corresponding control.

 * If you are using a container(Like ‘GroupBox’), and some controls inside it(Like ‘Button’), then the margin property of the button should position from inside the container, not from the main form’s root position.